Alex-Wang10125/RFM_Association_Rules--A_Sports_Retail_Case_Study/README.md

 The copyright of the original data belongs to Alibaba Group (China).
 This project uses the data solely for learning and communication purposes, with authorization, and not for any commercial purpose.
 After downloading the original data, please delete it within 24 hours.

 The code files, their outputs, and the analysis reports are owned by the author, Alex Wang (@Alex-Wang10125).
-No one may use them for commercial purposes.
+No one can use them for commercial purposes.